Phone-GWP-group

 Seedling Symbol

-A registered trademark owned by European Bioplastics, the “seedling” symbol proves that a product is certified industrially compostable according to the European standard EN 13432.
-Note: use requires permission.
+A registered trademark owned by European Bioplastics, the “seedling” symbol indicates that a product is certified industrially compostable under the European standard EN 13432.
+Note: Requires permission to use.

 OK Compost